-Mrs Ellen Symons (born 1926), officially Sophia Helena Symons.
+Mrs Ellen Symons (1926-2014), officially Sophia Helena Symons.
 Born in the Netherlands as Sophia Helena Schaap.
-Educated in Arnhem.
-2 District Councillor 1973-76.
-Her husband Norman Symons3 founded CBS (Automotive and Industrial Ltd), a supplier of car parts in Arnhem Road.
-They subsequently moved to Ashtead, Surrey.
-4 Last known address was in Kingswood, Tadworth.
+Educated in Arnhem1 District Councillor 1973-76.
+She married Norman Symons in Kensington in 1957, under the surname Hulbert from a previous marriage.
+Her husband Norman Symons2 founded CBS (Automotive and Industrial Ltd), a supplier of car parts in Arnhem Road.
+They subsequently moved to Ashtead, Surrey.3 Last known address was in Fetcham, Leatherhead.